Numbness and tingling are common symptoms, which could be due to a problem in nerves, blood supply or other systemic diseases.

 Numbness and tingling could also result due to a problem with blood supply to a particular part, or a systemic disease.

-A migraine headache is a one-sided headache caused due to alteration in blood supply to the head.
+- Migraine: A migraine headache is a one-sided headache caused due to alteration in blood supply to the head.
 The symptoms may spread from one part of the body to the adjacent regions.

-: Stroke results in reduced blood supply to a part of the brain.
+- Stroke: Stroke results in reduced blood supply to a part of the brain.
 Consequently, the part of the body controlled by that part of the brain gets affected, often resulting in paralysis.
 The sensory nerves may also get affected, resulting in a feeling of numbness.
 In some cases, the stroke brings about temporary symptoms; this type of stroke is referred to as a transient ischemic attack.

-Raynaud’s phenomenon: Raynaud’s phenomenon is a condition where the blood vessels of the fingers and toes undergo spasm when exposed to cold or under certain emotional conditions.
+- Raynaud’s phenomenon: Raynaud’s phenomenon is a condition where the blood vessels of the fingers and toes undergo spasm when exposed to cold or under certain emotional conditions.
 It commonly affects smokers and people with certain disease conditions like arthritis and frostbite.
 The numbness may be accompanied by pain and sometimes ulcers.

 Systemic diseases: Other disease conditions can also result in tingling and numbness.
 These include:

-: Kidney diseases result in high levels of metabolites like urea and abnormal levels of electrolytes like calcium, potassium, or sodium.
+- Kidney disorders: Kidney diseases result in high levels of metabolites like urea and abnormal levels of electrolytes like calcium, potassium, or sodium.
 These could give rise to a feeling of tingling and numbness.

-: Liver disease could result in accumulation of toxic substances in the blood that affect nerve function.
-Hormonal conditions
+- Liver disease: Liver disease could result in accumulation of toxic substances in the blood that affects nerve function.

-Other diseases like HIV/AIDS, Guillain-Barre syndrome, lupus, sarcoidosis and rheumatoid arthritis are also associated with tingling and numbness.
+- Other diseases like HIV/AIDS, Guillain-Barre syndrome, lupus, sarcoidosis and rheumatoid arthritis are also associated with tingling and numbness.

-: Psychiatric causes are often associated with numbness especially of a part of the face.
+- Psychiatric causes: Psychiatric causes are often associated with numbness especially of a part of the face.